fhsjaagshs/mystic/readme.markdown

 Simple database connection that supplies connection pooling, migrations, raw SQL execution, and such.

 - Allows the developer to write their own SQL
-- Supports models
+- Supports 'models'
-- Supports `ActiveRecord`-esque migrations
+- Supports `ActiveRecord`-style migrations
 - Allows the developer to write their own adapters

+Philosophy
+-

+Mystic aims to provide **generic SQL generation where it's appropriate** (migrations, basic CRUD), but **back off when there is work to do** (complex queries, etc).

+Mystic embraces Ruby's dynamicity, but only in Ruby.
+Once queries are required, they're raw SQL written by the programmer (except in the cases of basic CRUD).

+Get out there and DIY.

 Migrations
 -

 Migrations are `Mystic::Migration` subclasses.
-Unlike ActiveRecord, you can dynamically specify any datatype and you're in complete control of a column's properties. `Mystic::Migration` also supports indeces.
+Unlike ActiveRecord, you can dynamically specify any datatype and you're in complete control of a column's *every* property. `Mystic::Migration` also supports indeces.
 Here's an example of a migration:

     # The DB being used is Postgres
     create_table :table do |t|
-      t.smallint :smallint
-      t.char :guid_char, :size => 36, :unique => true
-      t.guid :guid, :default => "uuid_generate_v4()"
+      t.guid :guid, :default => "uuid_generate_v4()", :primary_key => true, :unique => true
+      t.smallint :age
+      t.text :name
+      t.char :data, :size => 36
       t.json :json

-      t.index :guid_char
+      t.index :indexname, :guid_char, :unique
+    end

+    alter_table :table do |t|
+      t.rename_column :json, :json_data
+      t.drop_columns :age
     end

 #### Migration operations